Claire Brooks: Political career

 Politically, Brooks was hailed as a person who kept Liberalism alive in the party's dark days of the 1950s.
 Claire Brooks first contested the parliamentary seat of Skipton in 1959, getting 27% of the poll.
 At the general election of February 1974, she reduced the Tory majority to just over 2,000 votes and in the October general election of the same year, came within 590 votes of ousting the Tories.
-This was a notable achievement, not least because Mrs Brooks had a reputation as a unilateralist in defence policy at a time when Defence was seen as a strong Tory vote-winner.
+This was a notable achievement, not least because Brooks had a reputation as a unilateralist in defence policy at a time when Defence was seen as a strong Tory vote-winner.
 By 1979 the tide was turning back to the Conservatives and the Tory majority rose again.
 Brooks fought the new seat of Skipton & Ripon in 1983 but came no closer.
 She fought Lancaster in 1987 and was a candidate in North Yorkshire in the 1979 European elections.
 Brooks was also sometime president of the Yorkshire Liberal Federation.
 She opposed the party's pact with the Labour Party under David Steel and had reservations concerning the Alliance and later with the merger of the Liberal party with the Social Democratic Party.

-However electoral success was to come Mrs Brooks' way at local government level.
+However electoral success was to come Brooks' way at local government level.
 In 1976 she was elected to Craven District Council representing Skipton Central ward.
 She held this seat for 23 years during which she served as Liberal group leader, chairman of the Council and Mayor of Skipton.
 Throughout the whole time she continued to run her solicitor's practice in the town.

-In addition to her politics, Mrs Brooks was passionate about her Scottish family roots and was a founder member of the Clan Graham.
+In addition to her politics, Brooks was passionate about her Scottish family roots and was a founder member of the Clan Graham.